LeitoUnity/carrito-de-compras/README.md

 $ make project-down
 ```

+### Testing and Deploying

+Sadly I ran out of time before being able to implement automated testing on this project as well as deploying on heroku.

 Anything else?, you are always welcome to have a look at every project module Makefiles ;)